synchronal/medic-ex/guides/installation.md

 [:update_code, :update_mix, :update_npm, :build_npm, :migrate, :doctor]
 ```

-When creating a new project, just copy the line above into `.medic.update.exs`
+When creating a new project, just copy the line above into `.medic/update.exs`
 in your project.

 ### Built-in Update commands